mas-bandwidth/netcode/STANDARD.md

 Integer values are serialized in little endian byte order.

+Sequence numbers passed in to nonce byte arrays are in little endian order.

 ## Connect Token

 A _connect token_ ensures that only authenticated clients can connect to dedicated servers.